Skip to main content

 Some features in VDK-Studio Web require audio files to function properly.
 We’ve designed a seamless workflow to make file management easy and efficient:

-Audio asset manager preview
+Audio asset manager example 1

 Use the dedicated upload modal to add your audio files directly.
 Files are automatically converted to a standardized format and sample rate, ensuring full compatibility with our technology.